 Due to high caseloads and staff shortages, there is currently a backlog of applications in the Planning teams.
-The Pre-Application Service has therefore been temporarily suspended and we ask for your patience during this period.
+The Pre-Application Service has therefore been temporarily suspended, for all applications except strategic major development schemes and we ask for your patience during this period.
+We are defining strategic major developments schemes as:

 The national planning portal contains useful guides, information and an interactive house to assist you in the majority of planning related queries.
 In addition, there are a number of Planning Consultants in the local area who are able to provide you with advice along with pre-application support.